 - 1. Complete prerequisite coursework (Nursing majors' required arts and sciences and professional education courses) with a grade of "C" or higher (not "C-"). - 2.
 Successfully, complete all clinical requirements for the semester. - 3.
 Pre-licensure students must comply with the Standardized Testing and Remediation as stated in the Student Handbook. - 4.
 A student will be dismissed from a Nursing degree program if a failing grade is received twice in the same course. - 5.
 A student will be dismissed from a Nursing degree program if a failing grade is received in 2 different Nursing courses. - 6.
-If a student is enrolled in the Accelerated Bachelor of Science (BSN) program and receives a failing grade in 2 courses, she/he cannot continue in the Accelerated BSN program.
+If a student is enrolled in the Accelerated Bachelor of Science (BSN) program and receives a failing grade in 2 courses, s/he cannot continue in the Accelerated BSN program.
 The student will have the option of transferring into the Associate of Science in Nursing (ASN) or the BSN program delivered in the traditional format. - 7.
-A student who is academically failing in the traditional ASN and BSN programs cannot reenroll in another Nursing program offered by the College. - For students who entered the traditional BSN Nursing program prior to fall 2019, the failure of 3 one-credit courses constitutes as failing of 1 three-credit course.
+Students who transfer from the ABSN program to the ASN or BSN programs are permitted to take chemistry concurrently with nursing program courses - 8.
+A student who is academically failing in the BSN program, could appeal to the Dean of Nursing to re-enroll in the ASN program offered by the college. - For students who entered the traditional BSN Nursing program prior to fall 2019, the failure of 3 one-credit courses constitutes as failing of 1 three-credit course.